8 Strategies and tactics of clicks-to-bricks pioneers

 “Home goods is one of the last remaining industries that still retains a strong brick and mortar presence, and we believe that there’s an opportunity to further accelerate the shift to online for this category through VR and AR technology.”

 And this is just scratching the surface of the massive potential for AR and VR in retail.

 Conclusion: Test before investing, leverage existing data, target online experience gaps, don’t skimp on staff, and keep an eye out for emerging technology.

 With 90 percent of retail sales still coming from physical stores, it isn’t surprising that many e-commerce brands are exploring brick and mortar stores.
 People still enjoy the spontaneity and excitement of the in-store shopping experience in spite of the convenience of e-commerce.

 Meanwhile, traditional brick and mortar brands aren’t standing still.
 In fashion, Saks and Rebecca Minkoff are starting to master what early disruptors like Bonobos started.
-Saks is pushing an omni-channel experience that include: 1) product displays inspired by websites, 2) de-compartmentalizing the store to commingle handbags, jewelry, and outfits, 3) allowing online shoppers to live-chat with a sales associate at a nearby store, 4) seamless online-to-store-to-online transitions, and 5) free in-person style consultation over lunch (Power Lunch program)
+Saks is pushing an omni-channel experience that includes: 1) product displays inspired by websites, 2) de-compartmentalizing the store to commingle handbags, jewelry, and outfits, 3) allowing online shoppers to live-chat with a sales associate at a nearby store, 4) seamless online-to-store-to-online transitions, and 5) free in-person style consultation over lunch (Power Lunch program).